Courses TaughtCSS 161

 Carol Zander, Ph.D.

 Dr. Zander received a B.A. degree in mathematics from San Diego State University, an M.S. degree in mathematics from the University of Colorado, and an M.S. and Ph.D. in computer science from Colorado State University.
 She has worked in the software industry at Hewlett-Packard and IBM, and her interests include object-oriented programming and design, programming languages and compiler theory, and computer science education.
 She has an active computer science education research program, is a member of a prolific international research group.
-You can find many of her publications through the ACM Digital Library.
 Here is a brief overview of some of her CSed research.
-Google does a good job of keeping track of her scholarship activity.
+Google does a good job of keeping track: Google scholar profile.

-She has been a long time member of the ACM .
-She is active in SIGCSE (Special Interest Group of the ACM in Computer Science Education), has participated in CCSC (Consortium for the Computing Sciences in Colleges), the Northwest Region, and was conference chair for CCSC-NW'05 conference.
+She had been a long time member of the ACM , was active in SIGCSE (Special Interest Group of the ACM in Computer Science Education), has participated in CCSC (Consortium for the Computing Sciences in Colleges), the Northwest Region, and was conference chair for CCSC-NW'05 conference.

-She is actively involved in service to the department, university, and computing community.
-She has served as chair of the CSS Curriculum Committee, the campus Curriculum Committee, and represented Bothell on UW Curriculum Committee.
-She has served on the campus Executive Council and Strategic Planning Committee, Faculty Affairs Committee, Instructional/Research Support Committee, Honors and Ceremony Committee, as well as involvement with many other related activities.
-She serves the computer science community by reviewing papers for the annual SIGCSE, ITiCSE, and CCSC-NW conferences.
+She has now retired, but CSS can't seem to be rid of her.
+She still teaches some and is actively involved in service.
+She served as chair of the CSS Curriculum Committee, the campus Curriculum Committee, and represented Bothell on UW Curriculum Committee.
+She has served on the campus Executive Council and Strategic Planning Committee, Faculty Affairs Committee, Instructional/Research Support Committee, the now defunct Honors and Ceremony Committee, and so on.
+She serves the computer science community by reviewing papers for the annual SIGCSE, ITiCSE, and ICER conferences.
 She is frequently invited to review papers for various journals.

 Courses TaughtCSS 161 -- Fundamentals of Computing